 - Performs nearly 200 kidney transplants every year, making Penn's kidney transplant program the largest and most experienced kidney transplant program in the region.

-- Since the program's first kidney transplant in 1966, Penn transplant surgeons have performed more than 4,100 kidney transplants and consistently achieve transplant survival rates that exceed national averages.*
+- Since the program's first kidney transplant in 1966, Penn transplant surgeons have performed more than 4,100 kidney transplants.

 - The only kidney transplant center in the region and one of a select group of programs in the nation to be awarded a Silver Level Award by the U.S. Department of Health and Human Services’ (HHS) Transplant Center Awards.